blue-yonder/postgraas_server/README.rst

 Make sure you pull the right docker image::

-    docker pull postgres:9.4
+    docker pull postgres:latest

-Make a virtualenv and install the requirements including the dev requirements and a local editable intsall of the package, for convenience you can install the requirements.in ::
+Make a virtualenv and install the requirements including the dev requirements and a local editable install of the package, for convenience you can install the requirements.in ::

     pip install -r requirements.in
     pip install -r requirements_dev.txt
+    pip install -e .

-For the tests you need a running postgres meta database and set some enviroonment variables accordingly.
+For the tests you need a running postgres meta database and set some environment variables accordingly.
 There is a convenience script to set this all up using a docker postgres database::

     . setup_integration_test_docker.sh

 Now you should be able to execute the tests::

-    py.test tests/
+    pytest tests/